ERP or On-Premise ERP – What you Need to Know

 Cloud or On-Premise ERP?
-In recent years, more options to acquire IT solutions including Enterprise Resource Planning or ERP are becoming available.
+In recent years, more options to acquire IT solutions such as Enterprise Resource Planning (ERP) are becoming available.
 Various vendors aggressively market Cloud ERP as the next new big thing.

-However, as ERP is a business-critical solution, the decision can have huge impact to a company’s well being.
+However, as ERP is a business-critical solution, the decision can have a significant impact on a company’s well being.
 This article attempts to provide some pointers for companies who are looking for ERP Solutions, and deciding whether to go for cloud or on-premise ERP.

 Is Cloud ERP New?

 The debate of Cloud or On-Premise ERP is not new.
-As a matter of fact, the first cloud ERP started in Singapore in 1996.
-It was a government sponsored scheme for Singapore SMEs called “MRP Online”.
-Coincidentally, I was the user of this first in the world cloud ERP and that was how I started my years of ERP career.
+The first cloud ERP started in Singapore in 1996.
+It was a government-sponsored scheme for Singapore SMEs called “MRP Online“.
+Coincidentally, I was the user of this first-in-the-world cloud ERP; and that was how I started my years of ERP career.

-It is important to understand what makes cloud ERP (Saas, Software as A Service) so different from other cloud or Saas IT solutions such as Office, CRM, Adobe Cloud, etc.:
+It is essential to understand what makes cloud ERP (SaaS, Software as A Service) so different from other cloud or Saas IT solutions such as Office, CRM, Adobe Cloud, etc.

 Whether it is Cloud or On-Premise, ERP Projects require more professional services to implement.
-Besides the software functions and features, good ERP consultants need to understand about business processes and their impacts to the financial accounting of the company.
+Good ERP consultants need to understand business processes and their impacts on the financial accounting of the company.
 Furthermore, project management is more critical and challenging.
-This is because many people from different department with differing concerns and even conflict of interests will be involved in the project implementation.
+ERP projects involve many people from different departments with differing concerns.
+Conflict of interests among the users may arise during the project implementation.

-In fact, at least half of the success factors of ERP project depends on the quality of its implementation.
-It is unusually for Office365 Project failure.
-But, how often you heard of ERP project challenges?
-This is because projects are seldom standard, unlike other Saas solutions.
+At least half of the success factors of an ERP project depends on the quality of its implementation.
+It is unusual and uncommon to hear of Office365 Project failure.
+But, how often have you heard of ERP project challenges?
+ERP projects are seldom standard, unlike other SaaS solutions.

 Most ERP projects, whether it is cloud or on-premise, involve some degree of customization through programming.
-Other standard cloud IT solutions are usually not customizable or need extensive programming works.
+Standard cloud IT solutions, on the other hand, are usually not customizable or require less extensive programming works.

-You can have your Office365 down for 2 hours.
-But, it will have much lesser impact than if your ERP, especially if you are in retail business to be down for 2 hours.
-Often this will result in lost of revenue or increase in costs.
+You can have your Office365 down for 2 hours, and not much would have had been affected.
+However, it is a different story if your ERP system is down for 2 hours, especially if you are in the retail business.
+Often, the latter will result in the loss of revenue or an increase in costs.

 Critical Company Operations Information

-ERP keeps critical company and business operations historical information that has legal, operations and regulatory impact.
-Some of the information need to be retained for number of years to comply with government regulations.
+ERP keeps critical and historical information of the company and its business operations that have legal, operations, and regulatory impact.
+Some of the information needs to be retained for several years to comply with government regulations.

 Why ERP Vendors Push for Cloud

-The hype and increasing popularity in Saas or Cloud IT solutions has driven demand for such solutions and vendors are just catering for this demand by extending this trend to ERP.
+The hype and increasing popularity in Saas or Cloud IT solutions have driven demand for such solutions, and vendors are just catering to this demand by extending this trend to ERP.

 Good for Share Price

-As it is the trend now to go on cloud, selling cloud version of ERP induces positive impact on ERP companies’ share price.
+As it is the trend now to go on the cloud, selling the cloud version of the ERP induces a positive impact on ERP companies’ share price.

 Predictable Revenue Stream

-One of the major advantages of cloud revenue to the vendor is its predictability and recurring nature.
-Some on-premise customers may not pay for annual license maintenance and they can continue to use the ERP that they purchased.
+One of the significant advantages of cloud revenue to the vendor is its predictability and recurring nature.
+Some on-premise customers may not pay for annual license maintenance, and they can continue to use the ERP that they purchased.
 But if they stop paying for Saas subscription, their access to ERP may be cut-off.

-Cloud ERP has lock-down effect on its customers.
-This increased”Stickiness” makes it more difficult for customers to change to another solution.
+Cloud ERP has a lock-down effect on its customers.
+This increased “Stickiness” makes it more difficult for customers to change to another solution.